-During the Phase 3 plant installation effort that was completed on April 28, 2023 a total of 4,124 4-inch container plants and a total of 4,967 cuttings were installed in the DG-4 WOUS, DG-4 WOUS Connections, and DG-4A mitigation areas.
+During the Phase 3 plant installation effort that was completed on April 28, 2023, a total of 4,124 4-inch container plants and a total of 4,967 cuttings were installed in the DG-4 WOUS, DG-4 WOUS Connections, and DG-4A mitigation areas.
 In addition, a total of 81 1-gallon container plants were installed in the Tire Wash mitigation area.
-Container plants and stakes were not installed in the Side Slopes mitigation areas; however, these areas were included in the weed removal effort and a portion of these areas were included in the seeding effort.
-It is anticipated that DG-4 WOUS, DG-4 WOUS Connections, DG-4A, and the remainder of the Side Slopes will be seeded in the fall/winter of 2023.
+Container plants and stakes were not installed in the Side Slopes mitigation areas; however, these areas were included in the weed removal effort and seeding effort.
 Table 1 lists container plant species and the numbers installed in each of the Phase 3 mitigation areas.

-Table 1.
-Summary of Container and Stake Planting Scientific Name Common Name DG-4 WOUS DG-4 WOUS DG-4A Tire Wash Total Artemisia douglasiana Mugwort 192 21 537 0 750 Baccharis pilularis Coyote bush 192 21 537 0 750 Baccharis salicifolia Mulefat (stakes) 506 55 1,414 0 1,975 Populus fremontii Fremont's cottonwood 192 21 537 0 750 Rosa californica California rose 192 21 537 0 750 Rubus ursinus California blackberry 192 21 537 0 750 Salix gooddingii Black willow (stakes) 383 42 1,071 0 1,496 Salix lasiolepis Arroyo willow (stakes) 383 42 1,071 0 1,496 Sambucus mexicana Mexican elderberry 96 10 268 0 374 Acmispon glaber Deerweed 0 0 0 9 9 Artemisia californica California sagebrush 0 0 0 24 24 Encelia californica California brittlebush 0 0 0 10 10 Eriogonum fasiculatum California buckwheat 0 0 0 24 24 Isocoma menziesii Menzie's goldenbush 0 0 0 5 5 Salvia mellifera Black sage 0 0 0 9 9 2,328 254 6,509 81 9,172 the depth of the root ball so that the root crown was 1 inch below grade following installation.
+Scientific Name Common Name DG-4 WOUS DG-4 WOUS Connections DG-4A Tire Wash Total Artemisia douglasiana Mugwort 192 21 537 0 750 Baccharis pilularis Coyote bush 192 21 537 0 750 Baccharis salicifolia Mulefat (stakes) 506 55 1,414 0 1,975 Populus fremontii Fremont's cottonwood 192 21 537 0 750 Rosa californica California rose 192 21 537 0 750 Rubus ursinus California blackberry 192 21 537 0 750 Salix gooddingii Black willow (stakes) 383 42 1,071 0 1,496 Salix lasiolepis Arroyo willow (stakes) 383 42 1,071 0 1,496 Sambucus mexicana Mexican elderberry 96 10 268 0 374 Acmispon glaber Deerweed 0 0 0 9 9 Artemisia californica California sagebrush 0 0 0 24 24 Encelia californica California brittlebush 0 0 0 10 10 Eriogonum fasiculatum California buckwheat 0 0 0 24 24 Isocoma menziesii Menzie's goldenbush 0 0 0 5 5 Salvia mellifera Black sage 0 0 0 9 9 2,328 254 6,509 81 9,172

+All plants were installed according to the methods described in Section 4.11 of the HRP.
+Planting holes for all container plants were dug to a width twice the size of the root ball and to a depth slightly deeper than the depth of the root ball so that the root crown was 1 inch below grade following installation.
 Prior to installation, all plants were thoroughly watered in their containers and the soil in planting holes was wetted with at least 1 gallon of water.
 Planting holes were backfilled with native soil and irrigation basins, approximately 2 feet in width, were formed around the base of each plant.
 Rocks greater than 2 inches in diameter were removed to the extent possible from the backfill soil.
 All container plants were irrigated with at least 1 gallon of water immediately following installation and basin creation.